Congressional District # 06

 WASHINGTON COUNTY LANDFILLEPA ID# MND980704738

-Site ResponsibilityThis site has been addressed through Federal, State, County and potentially responsible party actions.
-Currently, the site is operated and maintained by the Minnesota Pollution Control Agency (MPCA) as part of its Closed Landfill Program.
+Site ResponsibilityThis site was addressed through Federal, State and County actions.
+The site has been operated and maintained by the Minnesota Pollution Control Agency (MPCA) as part of its Closed Landfill Program since 1995.

 Threats and ContaminantsVolatile organic compounds (VOCs) were present in soil and groundwater on-site and in groundwater of certain off-site private wells.
 In 2004, perfluorochemicals (PFCs) were also found in on-site groundwater and in some offsite residential wells.